 The Mission and Ministry Department

-Please contact Barry if you’d like to discuss anything related to church growth, sharing our faith story with others, growing in discipleship (whole-life discipleship), exploring how to develop as a mission shaped church, starting a new congregation, a fresh expression of church or Leading your church into growth course (LYCIG).
-Barry also coordinates the Mission Shed (local resource hub) network across the diocese and the Diocesan church planting course.
+Please contact James if you’d like to discuss anything related to church growth, sharing our faith story with others, growing in discipleship (whole-life discipleship), exploring how to develop as a mission shaped church, starting a new congregation, a fresh expression of church or Leading your church into growth course (LYCIG).
+James also coordinates the Mission Shed (local resource hub) network across the diocese and the Diocesan church planting course.